muecoin/Guides/making_a_MUE_proposal.md

-now depending on how many masternodes you have  the out will vary I am using 2 in this example
+now depending on how many masternodes you have the out will vary.
+Here is the output for a 2 masternode setup:

 {
   "overall": "Voted successfully 2 time(s) and failed 0 time(s).",